rjohnsen/hhc-2025/content/act1/visual-firewall-thinger/_index.md

 ## Holiday Firewall Simulator

+This objective introduces a visual model for understanding firewall behavior and rule evaluation.
+Rather than configuring a firewall through syntax or vendor-specific interfaces, I am presented with an interactive representation that shows how traffic is evaluated against a set of rules.

+The purpose of this challenge is to reinforce how allow and deny decisions are made based on rule order, matching criteria, and default behavior.
+By observing traffic as it is explicitly permitted or blocked, I can more clearly reason about how small rule changes can have significant downstream effects.

+This visualization emphasizes that firewall effectiveness depends not only on the presence of rules, but on their structure, ordering, and interaction—concepts that are critical when analyzing real-world network controls.

-Upon entering the simulator we are presented with a fairly nice GUI.
+Upon entering the simulator I were presented with a fairly nice GUI.
 By spending a couple of minutes it is all quite forward what to do.
-It tells us exactly what to do under the "Firewall Configuration Goals" section.
+It told me exactly what to do under the "Firewall Configuration Goals" section.
 Let's get cracking!

 ![The simulator in all its glory](/images/act1/act1-firewall-1.png)

-Clicking on the "Internet" node in the network drawing we have to enable `http` and `https` and click "Save Rules".
+Clicking on the "Internet" node in the network drawing showed me I had to enable `http` and `https` and click "Save Rules".

 ![Configuring the Internet](/images/act1/act1-firewall-2.png)

-Next, we just tag along enabling `HTTPS`, `HTTP` and `SSH` for the DMZ:
+Next, I enabled `HTTPS`, `HTTP` and `SSH` for the DMZ:

 ![Configuring the DMZ](/images/act1/act1-firewall-3.png)

-For the internal network to cloud we enable `http`, `https`, `smtp` and `ssh`:
+For the internal network to cloud I enabled `http`, `https`, `smtp` and `ssh`:

 ![Configuring the internal network to cloud](/images/act1/act1-firewall-4.png)

-We aren't quite finished with the internal network yet.
-We have to configure the connections to the workstations as well.
-These shall have full access.
+I wasn't quite done with the internal network just yet.
+I had to configure the connections to the workstations as well.
+These should have full access.

 ![Configuring workstations](/images/act1/act1-firewall-5.png)